 For 55 years, United Way of Long Island has been a unifying force that brings together community leaders, organized labor, faith-based groups, corporations, nonprofit organizations and governments.
 Together, we create sweeping change that benefits entire communities, in your backyard and around the region.
-In 2018, United Way of Long Island’s network of care served more than 325,000 individuals, or approximately 1 person out of 10 on Long Island.
+In 2018, United Way of Long Island’s network of care served 1 in 3 Long Islanders.
 The following data is a Year in Review of outcomes achieved in partnership with United Way of Long Island’s 106 community-based organizations and programs helping people when they need it most and when crisis strikes.

 IMPROVING EDUCATION (CHILDHOOD & YOUTH SUCCESS)